christian-dale/kernel.css/README.md

 --------
  * Includes all the main colors specified in the material design colors spec.
  * Grid system based on flexbox.
- * Navigation with four preset sizes (ion-header-xs, ion-header-sm, ion-header-lg, ion-header-xl).
+ * Navigation with four preset sizes (ke-header-xs, ke-header-sm, ke-header-lg, ke-header-xl).
  * Cubic-bezier transitions.

 Why was it created?